tewhatuora/api-standards/docs/api-development/17-Governance.md

 It is important to understand the governance must be a collaborative process.
 When your API designers and developers are on the same page regarding APIs, the more efficient, valuable, and successful your API programs will be.
-Governance is especially beneficial for Agencies that have a large API program or microservices architectures.
+Governance is especially beneficial for organisations that have a large API program or microservices architectures.

 For more information, refer to [this concise summary of API governance.](https://nordicapis.com/api-governance-how-important-is-it-for-api-strategy/)